 Pain from this surgery generally is mild.
 Your doctor may prescribe pain medication for the first two days after surgery.
 After that, your doctor may advise you to take over-the-counter (OTC) painkillers, such as acetaminophen (Tylenol, others) or ibuprofen (Advil, Motrin, others) to relieve discomfort.

 Your doctor may advise you not to have sex for one to two weeks.
-You'll have to wait three or four months after surgery to get a semen analysis to determine whether the varicocele repair was successful in restoring your fertility.
+You'll have to wait three or four months after surgery to get a semen analysis to determine whether the varicocele repair was successful in restoring or improving your fertility.
+Open surgery has the highest success rates when compared to other surgical methods.

 - Laparoscopic surgery.
 Your surgeon makes a small incision in your abdomen and passes a tiny instrument through the incision to see and to repair the varicocele.
 This procedure requires general anesthesia.